 Who Are We Looking For?

-Please note that requests to fund general interest in death care or furthering one’s personal education in death care or the funeral industry (unless it is specifically related to a larger project) will not be considered.
+Please note that applications to fund a general interest in death care, furthering one’s personal education/training, or expanding a personal business in death care or the funeral industry (unless it is specifically related to a larger project), book publishing, or purchasing property will not be considered.

 How Much Are the Grants?